 The Tabakfabrik is an interdisciplinary production facility, a collaborative group of companies with clear processes, in which as many different specialist fields and initiatives as possible cooperate and add to each other.
 Due to the size of the property and the circumjacent city, the creation of a monoculture would neither be sensible nor possible.
 Furthermore, only gradual designing and siting will guarantee organic and sustainable growth.

 The Tabakfabrik, as a collaborative group of companies, stays abreast of the economical structural changes.
 Exploring ground-breaking collaboration modes is not only an essential part of the concept but will also ensure Linz power in its future competition as an international production site.
-Just now, providing neo-industrial jobs, which will attract highly qualified employees, is a major chance for urban development and indispensable for being equal to competitors.
+Just now, providing neo-industrial jobs, which attract highly qualified employees, is a major chance for urban development and indispensable for being equal to competitors.

-9. What are the next steps ?
+9. What are the next steps?

 10. How can we imagine everyday life in this Futuristic manufacture ?